|

 You could also incorporate a public company.

 The main difference between a private and a public company is that a public company conducts business with an unlimited number of shareholders.
 It can sell its shares to the public, making it generally easier to raise the capital you need to further your business.
-Having said that, because the public is involved, there are also more compliance regulations to which you need to adhere.

 Most small businesses start as private companies and then switch to a public company structure once they’ve reached the maximum number of shareholders allowed in a private company and wish to have their business continue growing.